Permanent exhibitions

 Agriculture, nature and society - it's about pigs!

 I on the ground floor of the museum you will find an older exhibition about agriculture.
-It broadly tells the story of a profession that, from having fed the majority of the population at the time of the agrarian reforms of the late 1700th century, now employs only a very small percentage of the labor force.
+Here, the story of a profession that, from having provided bread for the majority of the population at the time of the agrarian reforms at the end of the 1700th century, now employs very few percent of the workforce.

 Ringsted Windmill